mbilotta/julia/README.md

 A partial view is set with <code>rect=_Re<sub>0</sub>_,_Im<sub>0</sub>_,_Re<sub>1</sub>_,_Im<sub>1</sub>_</code>.
 It is important that you specify the argument without whitespaces.
 Also between left and right hand sides there must be a single `=` without withespaces.

 Currently there is no way to set `rect` using center and diameter as you would do in other programs.
-I will remove this limitation in the next release.
+I will try to address this limitation in the next releases.

 Also note that we are raising the maximum number of iterations to avoid loss of accuracy.
 This is accomplished by `r.maxIterations=2000` which sets the `maxIterations` parameter of the selected representation to a higher value (the default for `EscapeTime` is 500).